udacity/CarND-LaneLines-P1/writeup_template.md

 My pipeline consisted of the following steps: creating an image mask to eliminate background noise, finding edges and lines within a region of interest, classifying lines into right and left groups, fitting a single lane line to each group and drawing it on the image.

-I created the image mask by converting to the HLS color space.
+I created the image mask by converting to the HLS color space, which allows one to easily select a range of colors, lightnesses, and saturations.
+For example, yellow colors can be selected using the range [180-255, 180-255, 50-150]  (i.e. yellow hue of most brightnesses and saturations) and white colors can be selected using the range [0-255, 200-255, 0-255] (i.e. any color of sufficient brightness).

 create an image mask by selecting areas that are yellow, white, or